Huis ten Bosch Palace

 History of Huis ten Bosch Palace

 In 1645, Prince Frederick Henry (Frederik Hendrik in Dutch) commissioned the construction of Huis ten Bosch Palace.
 It was to become a summer residence for him and his wife, Princess Amalia.
 Huis ten Bosch Palace remained the property of various princes until it was nationalised during the period of French domination between 1795 and 1813.
 From the proclamation of William I as King of the Netherlands in 1815, the palace was occasionally inhabited by members of the Dutch Royal Family.
 During World War II, it was heavily damaged, but two thorough renovations made it fit to live in again.
 Princess Beatrix, Prince Claus and their children moved into the palace in 1981.
-The Princess still resides there to this very day.

 Functions of Huis ten Bosch Palace